ChuoqiChen12/ChuoqiChen12.github.io/_posts/2022-05-06-image-segementation.md

 Training method and parameters of UT-Fuse is consistent with that of Swin-Fuse.
 </p>

-## **Implementation**
+## Implementation
 <p align="justify">
-Synapse multi-organ image segmentation dataset acts as the data in this project, that was originally used for the MICCAI 2015 Multi-Atlas Abdomen Labeling Challenge.
-50 abdomen CT scans are included in the dataset.
+Synapse multi-organ image segmentation dataset acts as the data in this project, that was originally used for the MICCAI 2015 Multi-Atlas Abdomen Labeling Challenge.<a href = "#reference"> [13] </a> <a id = "ref13"></a> 50 abdomen CT scans are included in the dataset.
 To align with previous works, 30 out of 50 scans are used for this project.
 These CT scans range from $512 \times 512 \times 85$ to $512 \times 512 \times 198$ in pixels with resolution varying from $0.54 \times 0.54$ $mm^2$ to $0.98 \times 0.98$ $mm^2$.
 13 different organs, including spleen, stomach, liver, etc. are labeled pixel by pixel.
 </p>

 <p align="justify">
 3D CT scan is cut into $512 \times 512$ pixel 2D images, and splited 12 out of 30 scans as testing images, which is consistent to preprocessing techniques mentioned in SwinUNet and TranUNet.
 Models such as TranUNet and SwinUNet use pretrained weight on large image dataset while novel architectural models like UTNet use a unique down-sampling method that requires specific image dimension.
 Therefore, the image is cropped to [224,224] or [256, 256] in dimension corresponding to the model requirements.
 In order to improve the robustness of the model, data augmentation methods such as random flip and random rotation have been applied.
 </p>

-## **Evaluation**
+## Evaluation
 <p align="justify">
 Though many transformer-based models reported better performance compared to traditional Res-UNet, only models of comparable sizes are used for evaluation.
 For example, Res-UNet based on ResNet-34 which has 63.5 million parameters and TransUNet based on vit-base-patch 16-224 which has 86 million parameters are used as reference models.
 The implemented hybrid model uses the pre-trained weight of ResNet-34 and Tiny Swin-Transformer (28 million parameters).
 </p>

 <p align="justify">
 For medical images segmentation, there are two types of errors related to segmentation accuracy, namely the delineation of the boundary (contour) and the size (volume of the segmented object).
-Two metrics for these two types of errors are selected based on literature review.
+Two metrics for these two types of errors are selected based on literature review.<a href = "#reference"> [14] </a> <a id = "ref14"></a>
 </p>

 **Dice Coefficient**, also called the overlap index, is the most used metric in validating medical image segmentation, which is defined as